Global Net Zero by 2050: what is it and what contribution will EQTEC make?

 - Provide environmental protection to areas at risk of forest fires

-When it comes to shaping the global climate change agenda, attention is fully focused on what more governments will – or will not – commit to at COP26 in Glasgow in November 2021.
+When it comes to shaping the global climate change agenda and confirming or strengthening targets, attention was fully focused on what more governments would – or would not – commit to at COP26 in Glasgow in November 2021.

-With all this in mind, we will be watching the discussions and agenda at COP26 on Tuesday 2nd November (Technology and Innovation Day) and Thursday 4th November (Energy Day) with great interest.
+With all this in mind, we monitored announcements on Thursday 4th November (Energy Day) and Tuesday 9th November (Technology and Innovation Day) with great interest.

-EQTEC’s hope for COP26 is that the EU, UK and USA in particular embrace more ambitious, more stringent targets that focus on ultimate outcomes for the environment, such as carbon efficiency and gross emissions, especially of the most hazardous pollutants.
-It will be up to individual governments to set even more stringent policies and action plans to meet these targets.
+EQTEC’s hope for COP26 was that the EU, UK and USA in particular embrace more ambitious, more stringent targets that focus on ultimate outcomes for the environment, such as carbon efficiency and gross emissions, especially of the most hazardous pollutants.
+After the first week, some encouraging announcements were made particularly regarding methane emissions, finance, sustainable food and new countries declaring Net Zero targets, and in the second week, agreements focused on activism, cross-country collaboration and of course, the international Climate Pact itself.
+It will now be up to individual governments to set even more stringent policies and action plans to meet these ambitions.

-By Lisa Hancox, Head of Marketing & Communications, EQTEC plc
+By Lisa Artemis, Head of Marketing & Communications, EQTEC plc